RohitKotiveetil/UnrealEngine--ProximityMineLauncher/README.md

 # UnrealEngine--ProximityMineLauncher
-Recreation of the Proximity Mine Launcher from Hard Reset using blueprints in Unreal Engine v4.23.
+Recreation of the Proximity Mine Launcher from Hard Reset using blueprints in Unreal Engine

+Latest Build UE version: 5.6

-(Content in this project may only be used in Unreal Engine projects as per the Unreal Engine 4 EULA)
+(Content in this project may only be used in Unreal Engine projects as per the Unreal Engine EULA)